ohmss/workshop-betterreads/README.md

 #### ℹ️ Notes:
 - If you already have a DB, you may need to resume it using the [Resuming Guide](https://github.com/datastaxdevs/awesome-astra/wiki/How-to-resume-a-database).
-- If yout already have an active DB simply add a keyspace `better_reads` using the `Add Keyspace` button on the bottom right hand corner of db dahboard page.
+- If yout already have an active DB, simply add a keyspace `better_reads` using the `Add Keyspace` button on the bottom right hand corner of db dashboard page.

 [🏠 Back to Table of Contents](#-table-of-content)